MPCS-51042/final-project-jwnicoll/README.md

     In addition, the following file provides the csv containing reviews from the Rotten Tomatoes web scrape:

         reviews_commonurls.csv

+    The following is the same as scores_commonurls.csv before sentiment analyzer scores were added: reviews_scores_commonurls.csv

+    If that link doesn't work, try this one: https://drive.google.com/drive/folders/1Gmg64lwcC7tWt1qKIgefsgXkpksW1dJk?usp=sharing

 # File Summary: